mancinimassimiliano/latent_domains_DA/README.md

+## NEWS: A PyTorch version of the Weighted Batch Norm Layers is available.
+Checkout: https://github.com/mancinimassimiliano/pytorch_wbn

 This is the official Caffe implementation of [Boosting Domain Adaptation by Discovering Latent Domains](http://research.mapillary.com/img/publications/CVPR18b.pdf).

 This code is forked from [BVLC/caffe](https://github.com/BVLC/caffe).
 For any issue not directly related to our additional layers, please refer to the upstream repository.